GovTechSG/purple-a11y/README.md

 - If you do not have node, or if there is a need to manage your node versions, you can consider using [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm).
 - Make sure NVM is pointing to a node version >= 15.10.0.
 Please refer to [Usage of Node Version Manager (NVM)](<#usage-of-node-version-manager-(NVM)>)
 - Install the required NPM packages with `npm install`.
+- Build the project with `npm run build` before you try to run it with `npm start`.

 #### Usage of Node Version Manager (NVM)